 Flip chicken, reduce heat to medium, and cook until chicken is browned and reaches a minimum internal temperature of 165 degrees, 4-6 minutes.

-Remove to a plate and rest 3 minutes.
+Remove chicken to a plate and rest 3 minutes.

 Reserve pan; no need to wipe clean.